0

 Contact Us

-Welcome to the second edition of Work in Progress!
+Welcome to Work in Progress!

-Just like last month, we're bringing you a straight list of worker education opportunities.
+We're bringing you a straight list of worker education opportunities.
 Every class featured in this newsletter is free, based in NYC, and offered directly through CWE or a trusted union or community partner.

 Know someone who should be on this list?
 Forward along this email.
 They can read last month's edition and subscribe here.